Alzheimer’s End of Life Care: Improving Quality of Life

 These approaches prioritise quality of life by managing physical related to disease progression and providing emotional support tailored towards each patient’s unique needs.

-Yet even with such multifaceted interventions in place, it remains crucially important that maintain empathy and patience throughout their interactions with patients struggling with this debilitating disorder.
+Yet even with such multifaceted interventions in place, it remains crucially important that caregivers maintain empathy and patience throughout their interactions with patients struggling with this debilitating disorder.

-In serving others throughout this field, professionals must remain updated on current research on neurological disorders like Alzheimer’s while striving to enhance and dignity for those entrusted to their care.
+In serving others throughout this field, professionals must remain updated on current research on neurological disorders like Alzheimer’s while striving to enhance comfort and dignity for those entrusted to their care.

 The Role of Palliative Care in Alzheimer’s Management